DanielC49/seam-rpc/README.md

 ## Setup
 ### Server
 Implement your API functions in a TypeScript file.
 It's recommended to split different routes into different files, all inside the same folder.
 You can also optionally include JSDoc comments for the functions.
+The returned value of an API function is sent from the server to the client.
+If an error is thrown in the API function in the server, the function throws an error in the client as well (Seam RPC internally responds with HTTP code 400 which the client interprets as an error).

 > **Note:** For consistency reasons between server and client API functions, Seam RPC requires all API functions to return a Promise.